keijiro/Lasp/README.md

 #### RetrieveWaveform

 `RetrieveWaveform` copies the most recent waveform data from the internal buffer to a given float array.
-The length of the array should be shorter than the internal buffer.
-Less than 1024 would be good.
+The length of the array must be shorter than the internal buffer.
+It's safe to use 1024 or less.

-[`AudioInput`]: Assets/Lasp/AudioInput.cs
+[`MasterInput`]: Assets/Lasp/Runtime/MasterInput.cs#L16
-[`FilterType`]: Assets/Lasp/Internal/PluginEntry.cs#L9
+[`FilterType`]: Assets/Lasp/Runtime/MasterInput.cs#L9

 Current Limitations
 -------------------